adarshn73/Sales-Data-Pipeline-Analytics-Dashboard-/README.md

 ---

 ## 🤝 Collaboration
-Worked with teammate **Adarsh Nambiar** to divide and build the system.
+Worked with teammate **Anurag Veluri** to divide and build the system.
 Focused on data transformation, database structuring, and pipeline automation while collaborating on dashboard development and deployment setup.

 ---